kelbyludwig/kel.bz/content/post/lattices.md

 <code class="math">c_p = m_p*B + (e/2*sigma)</code>

 `c_p` is just a point in space.
-It is quite similar to a GGH ciphertext.
+It is similar to a GGH ciphertext.
 Recall the equation for a ciphertext in GGH:

 <code class="math">c = m*B + e